red-sayed/2layerDiffieHellman/README.md

 ## Why I decided to concept that?

-I was understanding how _DiffieHellman_ works and some time later I thought, _DH_ is really good for making _secure server-client messaging channels_, but _I did have an idea_ how to make the algorithm longer but get an opportunity _to hide the base number_ you use.
+I was understanding how _DiffieHellman_ works and some time later I thought, _DH_ is really good for making _secure client-server messaging channels_, but _I did have an idea_ how to make the algorithm longer but get an opportunity _to hide the base number_ you use.
 That makes it _more difficult to calculate the shared key_.

 ## How it works by DH colors?

-Basically, _it is the DH_ but where that firstly calculates _the base number_, and _the shared key_ after that. <br/>
+Basically, _it is the DH_ but where that firstly calculates _the base number_, and _the shared key_ after that.
+So, that is why it's named _"2-layer DiffieHellman"_. <br/>

-So, here you can see the standard DiffieHellman algorithm:
+So, here you can see the standard _DiffieHellman_ algorithm:

 ```
 Diffie-Hellman(colors)